raystack/dagger/docs/reference/udfs.md

 # Udfs

-This page contains reference for all the custom udfs available on Dagger.
+This page contains references for all the custom udfs available on Dagger.

 ## List of Udfs